 2. Minimization: lessoning the importance of a fact or situation (“It’s not material to our business or stakeholders.”

 3. Rationalization: justifying an action or stand (“Everybody’s doing it.”)

 4. Black-white thinking: all-or-nothing approach (“We’re right, they’re wrong.”)

 5. Projection: redirecting an unacceptable attribute to someone else (“We’re not the problem, they are.”)

 First, they can be triggered unconsciously as a kind of automatic “fight or flight” reaction.

 Second, they produce exactly the opposite of the desired effect, which is restoring trust.
 Instead, the public sees these behaviors as self-serving, which reinforces skepticism and further erodes leader credibility.

 Third, they can distort or limit how leaders interpret critical information.
 This in turn can compromise their ability to take accurate corrective action.

-Public trust in CEOs is at extremely low levels, with leaders around the world seen as underperforming significantly in the areas of personal integrity and customer and employee engagement.
-(Source: Edelman Trust Barometer, 2016)
+Public trust in CEOs is at low levels, with leaders around the world seen as underperforming significantly in the areas of personal integrity and customer and employee engagement.
+(Source: Edelman Trust Barometer, 2018)